CompuTec/computec-docs/docs/processforce/developer-guide/data-import/scheduling-scripts.md

 # Scheduling PowerShell Scripts

-You can use Windows Task Scheduler to run your script automatically.
+Automating repetitive tasks can improve efficiency and reduce manual effort.
+Windows Task Scheduler allows you to run PowerShell scripts at predefined times or events, ensuring smooth and timely execution.

+---

 **Requirements**:

+Before scheduling a PowerShell script, ensure you have the following:

 - powershell.exe location on your server.
 By default, it is `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe` for 64-bit and `C:\Windows\syswow64\WindowsPowerShell\v1.0\powershell.exe` for 32-bit